-Improving the efficiency of industrial wastewater treatment in the electromagnetic nano-mill
+Improving the efficiency of industrial wastewater treatment in the vortex layer device

 The environmental protection measures include saving the planet’s water resources and management of used resources which occupy large areas.
 Especially important is the treatment or industrial wastewater, among which the wastewater of chemical, engineering, food, instrument, petrochemical and other industries poses the greatest danger to the environment.